reactjs/react.dev/src/content/learn/rendering-lists.md

 In this solution, the `map` calls are placed directly inline into the parent `<ul>` elements, but you could introduce variables for them if you find that more readable.

 There is still a bit duplication between the rendered lists.
-You can go further and extract the repetitive parts into a `<ListSection>` component:
+You can go further and extract the repetitive parts into a `<ListSection>` Component:

 <Sandpack>